Black Mamba (song): Composition

-"Black Mamba" was written and composed by Omega, Ella Isaacson, Gabriela Geneva (NIIVA), Jordan Reyes, Shaun Lopez, Scott Chesak and Yoo Young-jin while production was handled by Lee Soo-man.
+"Black Mamba" was written and composed by Omega, Ella Isaacson, Gabriela Geneva (NIIVA), Jordan Reyes, Shaun Lopez, Scott Chesak, and Yoo Young-jin while production was handled by Lee Soo-man.
 The song was described as an electropop and dance-pop track with a signature synth sound, a bass-heavy hook and a sweeping bridge that highlights the girls' talented vocalists.
 It runs for two minutes and fifty-four seconds.
-Lyrically, the song is about a being called "Black Mamba" that not only interferes with the members' connection to their avatars, but also threatens their world.
+Lyrically, the song is about a being called "Black Mamba" that not only interferes with the members' connection to their avatars but also threatens their world.
 "Black Mamba" is the first song to explain the worldview of Aespa.

 Commercial performance

 The song debuted at number 117 on South Korea's Gaon Digital Chart with Gaon index of 4,439,664 on the chart issue dated November 15–21, 2020, until it reached its peak position at number 49, three weeks after its release.
-It also debuted at number 36 and 116 on Download Chart and Streaming Chart, respectively.
 On the same week, the song debuted at number five on the US Billboard World Digital Songs, giving Aespa their first top five hit on the chart.
 On the Global 200 chart, "Black Mamba" reached number 183 with 18.9 million global streams and 3,000 global downloads sold.
 In its second week the song rose to number 138.
 In New Zealand, the song debuted at number 37 on the RMNZ Hot Singles chart.

+In Japan, the song was certified gold by the Recording Industry Association of Japan for 50,000,000 streaming units.

-Critical reception
+Critical reception and accolades

-Following its initial release, "Black Mamba" was met with positive reviews from music critics.

-Despite being a new group debut song, "Black Mamba" appeared in several publication's year-end lists, being cited as one of the best K-pop releases in 2020.
+Following its release, "Black Mamba" was met with positive reviews from music critics.
+Despite being a new group debut song, "Black Mamba" appeared in several publications' year-end lists, being cited as one of the best K-pop releases in 2020.
 Dazed magazine ranked the song at number 33 on their list, praising its "cleverly set up what looks to be a new fantasy world story".
-Hypebae chose the song as one of their 'Best K-Pop Songs and Music Videos of 2020', citing it as "a futuristic theme that appropriately reflects 2020".
-Furthermore, the song was featured on Paper's 'The 40 Best K-Pop Songs of 2020' at number 40, stating that "Black Mamba" is "a safe fusion of pop and EDM with a bass-heavy hook and a sweeping bridge".
+Hypebae chose the song as one of their Best K-Pop Songs and Music Videos of 2020, citing it as "a futuristic theme that appropriately reflects 2020".
+Furthermore, the song was featured on Paper's The 40 Best K-Pop Songs of 2020 at number 40, stating that "Black Mamba" is "a safe fusion of pop and EDM with a bass-heavy hook and a sweeping bridge".
+BuzzFeed included it in their list of 35 Songs That Helped Define K-Pop In 2020 at number 34.

+"Black Mamba" received a music program award on the January 17, 2021, broadcast of Inkigayo.
+At the 2021 Gaon Chart Music Awards, the song won the New Artist of the Year – Digital award.